Tasmanian Nature Conservation - Wildlife

 Weed management and re-planting will continue as priorities and we will continue to remove unnecessary fences.
 The native planting program will continue, to culminate in several large wildlife gardens in close proximity to the house and other buildings.

-As our my interest and knowledge of climate change and global warming has grown we have introduced changes to my energy consumption to lower our carbon emissions and installed 20 PV Solar Panels on the cabins (now feeding into the grid) and a further 10 PV Panels plus a Battery.
+As our my interest and knowledge of climate change and global warming has grown we have introduced changes to my energy consumption to lower our carbon emissions and installed 20 PV Solar Panels on the cabins (now feeding into the grid) and a further 16 PV Panels on my house plus a Battery.

 We also compost all possible kitchen waste (as well as toilet waste) with bins in our cabins for your use